 Fresh and modern, The Artwork Stylist’s Lake Life taken on Lake Atitlan, Guatemala.

-So there you have it – the first chapter of Ruby Slipper x Little Projects: The Installation.
+So there you have it – the first chapter of Ruby Assembly x Little Projects: The Installation.
 Still to come on the blog – commissioned artwork, lounge living, bathroom luxury and a kitchen to pop on your dream home Pinterest board.

 Like what you’ve seen?
 For behind-the-scenes access to our Installation so far, don’t forget to follow us on Instagram at @iolantherubyslipper.